Bob’s been in touch with his new HO scale city layout:

 I will have more updates to share with everyone later.

-My theme will be more urban but will still include a trestle and bridge as well as some rockwork and detailed scenery…there will be a lot more structures as there will be more of a focus on switching…the layout’s smaller footprint will limit the size of any trains I can run.
+My theme will HO scale city layout but will still include a trestle and bridge as well as some rockwork and detailed scenery…there will be a lot more structures as there will be more of a focus on switching…the layout’s smaller footprint will limit the size of any trains I can run.

 My new layout occupies an area about 14′ x 16′ (the old one was in two rooms each one bigger in area than the new train room).

-Now on to Eric (you can see his last post here).
+Now on to Eric (you can see his previous post here).